 Based on the above analysis, the Hearing Officer recommends as follows:

 Pursuant to R.I.
-Gen. Laws § 44-30-87(a), the Taxpayer is not entitled to the claimed refund and the Division properly denied Taxpayer's claim for a refund.
+Gen. Laws § 44-30-87(a), the Taxpayer is not entitled to the refund claimed for 2013 and the Division properly denied the Taxpayer's claim for the refund.